Laplacian coflow on the 7-dimensional Heisenberg group: Explicit solutions for the Laplacian coflow

 This is the system of ordinary differential equations given by \eqref{flow2}.
-Clearly the system \eqref{flow2} has an unique solution and therefore, by the unicity of the solution of the Laplacian coflow, we obtain that the solution of \eqref{co-flow} is
+This system does indeed have a unique solution, which, in turn, defines a non-degenerate 2-form compatible with $J_0$ by \eqref{expressioneomega_t}.
+Such a form has to satisfy \eqref{flow} by construction.
+Therefore, we find out that the solution of \eqref{co-flow} is given by